 war: WAR plugins you’ve deployed

-patching-tool: (Liferay DXP only) This folder contains patches for Liferay DXP and files for installing the patches.
+patching-tool: This folder contains patches for Liferay DXP and files for

-tools: For Liferay DXP upgrade and target platform indexer.
+tools: For portal upgrade and target platform indexer.

 work: Module Jasper work files.

 [Application Server]: The name of this folder is different depending on the bundle you’re using.
 This folder contains the application server in which Liferay DXP has been installed.